adsl14/Raging-tools/README.md

 in order to make the <i>.pak</i> file compatible with console, so be awared of removing those if you encounter one of them.

-When packing, it will ask you what format do you want to pack the file.
-Select the format depending of the type of files that will be inside the pak file.
+When packing, it will pack each folder and the correspond <i>.typ</i> file in order to generate the pack file propertly, according to the structure define in the <i>.typ</i> file, avoiding crashes in console.
+If the tool doesn't find the specific <i>.typ</i> file, it will generate the pack file with default structure values.

 Like the previous task, you can unpack or pack, a file or folder respectively, a single one or massivelly.